yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

    protected $isMapping = true;
 ```
-after that, we will add this method
+after that, we will add this method is contains callback
+function return array contain our collection
 ```php
 // app/DataGrid/PostGrid.php